MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/plan/plan-hardware-performance.md

 ms.assetid: 6c28cc61-e50c-4d3b-a26e-9410267278c6
 ---

-# Hardware Performance
+# Plan for Service Manager hardware performance

 >Applies To: System Center 2016 - Service Manager

 An important part of System Center 2016 - Service Manager performance depends on a hardware configuration and deployment topology that is planned to handle the needs of your organization.
 The following sections provide general guidelines to consider when you are planning for adequate hardware performance.

-## Hardware Performance
+## Hardware performance

 The following are the hardware bottlenecks that are most noticeable in Service Manager, with a significant load and amount of data in the Service Manager database:

-1. The most common bottleneck is memory and I\/O on the computer that is running Microsoft SQL Server.
-If you have the resources, investing in more memory and a faster I\/O subsystem to improve SQL Server I\/O will achieve better performance.
+1. The most common bottleneck is memory and I/O on the computer that is running Microsoft SQL Server.
+If you have the resources, investing in more memory and a faster I/O subsystem to improve SQL Server I/O will achieve better performance.
 2. If you expect to have many consoles connecting to a management server, you can improve performance to handle peak load by investing in additional CPUs and memory for the management server or by installing a secondary Service Manager management server.

 Be aware of the recommended minimum hardware for each role, as described in this document.

-### The Role of Virtual Machines
+### The role of virtual machines

 Many organizations use virtual machines to host Windows Server applications.
 Service Manager server roles, such as the management server and data warehouse server, are no exceptions.
 The use of virtual machines might range from all server roles being virtualized to some other combination of virtual and physical computers.